attck-nexus/attack-node/replit.md

 ## Overview

-Attack Node is a multi-agent security platform designed for security researchers and penetration testers.
-It provides a comprehensive suite of tools for managing security testing programs, tracking vulnerabilities, and leveraging AI agents for automated security analysis and report generation.
+Attack Node is a comprehensive Red Team operations platform designed for security professionals.
+It provides advanced tools for managing offensive security operations, beacon monitoring, network discovery, and leveraging AI agents for automated exploitation and analysis.
+The platform features integrated security tools like Kali Linux and Burp Suite with remote access capabilities through RustDesk.

 ## System Architecture